chrimaeon/gradle-licenses-plugin/README.md

 * `HTML`
     generates a formatted HTML website
     * Styling

-       For a HTML report you can define custom stylesheet using a [TextResource]:
+      For an HTML report you can define custom stylesheet using a [TextResource]:
        ```groovy
         licenses {
             reports {